Julietvr/pipeline_exquis/README.md

 - Is there something unique to a division of labour for AI systems, compared to a division of labour for other technological objects such as cars?
 - Is the production of (ML) code more similar to the production of technological objects such as cars, or the production of writing in natural language?

+### Notes discussion 20 May 2024:

+-	Most important reveal: what the data was about
+-	For Megan
+	- “Death calculator”
+	- Frustrating; no notion of context, so neither of potential use
+	- Issues with code; turned out due to package versions
+-	For Hina
+	- Fine; no notion of what data was about, but that is also not of major interest
+	- Ended up using variables that J considered not very useful
+-	For Juliet
+	- Created the context
+	- Acknowledge an extra preceding step in the division of labor: of the police officers collecting data
+		- Why did they collect certain data and others not?
+		- What kind of model would they like to use?
+-	Questions
+	- Did it work?
+Yes and no, depends on your notion of “work”.
+		- Yes in the sense that we could coordinate and rely on a shared frame of reference
+		- No in the sense that the code worked but the prediction was not accurate
+	- What would making a non-sensical dummy pipeline teach us about sensical real life pipeline?
+		- It is clear where context is needed, basically at the interface with the real world
+			- Data preprocessing
+			- Model deployment
+		- To relate this to critical code studies
+			- Basic assumption code is not only functional but also meaningful
+			- Would that mean that code is meaningful in a different way in part 1 and 3 than it is in part 2?

+### Notes Megan:

-*the places of conflict or for further reflection seem to be: tick marks & crease marks & choices made in terms of the software used (versions etc). what is interesting is that this kind of exercise segments accountability or documentation, therefore in full the choices made are not necessarily synced to throughout the whole pipeline (especially in step 1 vs model deployment where biases could ocurr...)*
+The places of conflict or for further reflection seem to be: tick marks & crease marks & choices made in terms of the software used (versions etc). what is interesting is that this kind of exercise segments accountability or documentation, therefore in full the choices made are not necessarily synced to throughout the whole pipeline (especially in step 1 vs model deployment where biases could ocurr...)
-*To what extent do you think this method corresponds to real life practices in AI development?
+To what extent do you think this method corresponds to real life practices in AI development?
 There are 2 streams of communication going on here.
 1 is through the game, the other(s) I suppose are the more technical communication streams which ocurr as technical logs etc. In this case this superficiality remains, however human agency is removed even more (and in this case as designer 3 not having access to documentation, notes and insight that ocurr in data collection and choices made by designer 2 leaves you blindsided and purely playing with abstract numbers and structures.
-Only by coding through error are you able to problem solve to receive some kind of "result". "result" here being whatever looks like a result based on your past experience (more statistically in this example rather than anything).*
+Only by coding through error are you able to problem solve to receive some kind of "result". "result" here being whatever looks like a result based on your past experience (more statistically in this example rather than anything).

 ## Glossary